-- We tested the design and implementation of controls over management's estimates of the realization of the deferred tax assets, including those over projected taxable income. - We evaluated the reasonableness of management's projections of taxable income, including consideration of non-recurring items, by comparing actual results to management's historical estimates and considering the consistency of the estimates of projected future taxable income (adjusted for non-recurring items, as applicable) with evidence obtained in other areas of the audit. - With the assistance of our income tax specialists, we evaluated the reasonableness of management's assessment of the significance and weighting of negative and positive evidence that is objectively verifiable, as well as whether it was more likely than not that sufficient estimated taxable income sources would be generated in the future for all or a portion of the net deferred tax assets to be realized, including consideration of: - Relevant tax laws and regulations; - Future reversals of deferred tax liabilities; - Relevant tax planning strategies; and - Projected future taxable income, including adjustments for non-recurring items, as applicable.
+- We tested the effectiveness of the internal controls over management's estimates of the realization of the deferred tax assets, including those over projected taxable income. - We evaluated the reasonableness of management's projections of taxable income, including consideration of non-recurring items, by comparing actual results to management's historical estimates and considering the consistency of the estimates of projected future taxable income (adjusted for non-recurring items and the impact of future events, as applicable) with evidence obtained in other areas of the audit - With the assistance of our income tax specialists, we evaluated the reasonableness of management's assessment of the significance and weighting of negative and positive evidence that is objectively verifiable, as well as whether it was more likely than not that sufficient estimated taxable income sources would be generated in the future for all or a portion of the net deferred tax assets to be realized, including consideration of: - o Relevant tax laws and regulations; - Future reversals of deferred tax liabilities; - o Relevant tax planning strategies; and - o Projected future taxable income, including adjustments for non-recurring items, as applicable.